-My Journey Selling Online Courses
+My Journey Selling Online Courses for Passive Income

 I sell online courses in the insurance industry, on my website AssociatePI.com.
 My online courses help employees in the insurance industry pass their eight exams to earn the Chartered Property Casualty Underwriter Certification.
 My courses are entirely text-based, self-hosted on my WordPress website using the WPLMS theme, and took me no longer than one month to write each course.

 I sold my first online course in June of 2015, a sale of $550 for two of my online courses.
 It was the first time I had ever sold anything online.
 I’ve since generated nearly $200,000 selling online courses.
-See the screenshots from my Stripe account below.

 This year, I am averaging around $7,000 in monthly passive income from my online courses at AssociatePI.
 On pace to surpass $80,000 in annual income just from online courses, and I don’t spend more than three hours per week managing the business at AssociatePI.
 Just three hours per week answering support emails.
 And that’s it.
 All I do is answer emails, the rest is completely automated and passive.